top of page

 Busy Workstation

 Technology has been disrupting industries for the past few years, and the significance of tech companies in today's business landscape cannot be overstated.
-We know that financial discipline is difficult for a lot of you, whether you run a software development firm, and tech startup or even an established IT services company.
+As emphasized by institutions like the Financial Accounting Standards Board (FASB), the IRS, and the U.S. Small Business Administration (SBA), financial discipline is critical for sustainable growth—yet we know it’s difficult for many of you, whether you run a software development firm, a tech startup, or an established IT services company.
 Bookkeeping is central to good money management because it's... well, keeping a solid record.

-Technology company bookkeeping is like any industry but has some different challenges.
-Tech companies must efficiently track and manage subscriptions, licensing fees, R&D expenses, and fluctuating revenue streams — a challenge that requires a streamlined bookkeeping process in order to stay in compliance and ahead of the competition.
+Technology company bookkeeping is like any industry but comes with distinct challenges.
+Tech companies must efficiently track and manage subscriptions, licensing fees, R&D expenses, and fluctuating revenue streams—often under frameworks like GAAP and ASC 606 revenue recognition standards—a challenge that requires a streamlined bookkeeping process to stay compliant and competitive.

 In this post, we will uncover why bookkeeping for tech companies matters, how to set up a bookkeeping system step-by-step, and suggest the tools you can use to automate it.